There

-There exists 3 ways to write linq queries:
+exists 3 ways to write linq queries:

-1. Query Expression (Query syntax) (Sql like query syntax)
+Query Expression (Query syntax) (Sql

-Its like sql query syntax.
-The result of query syntax expression is a query object, which is usually a collection of type IEnumerable<T> or IQueryable<T>.
-At compile time, the query expression is converted into method invocation.
+query syntax expression is a query object, which is usually a collection of

 Query expression syntax is